gabeklein/entangled-io/README.md

 <br/>

-You can now import and use your server functions, on the client, ✌️locally ✌️!
+That's it!
+You can go ahead use your server functions, on the client, as easy imports.

 > `my-app/app.tsx`